whiprandolph/bestseller/Part 0 - Introduction/Revolutionary Activities - Because This is Not a Theoretical Book.md

-# Revolutionary Activities -- Because This is Not a Theoretical Book
+## Revolutionary Activities -- Because This is Not a Theoretical Book

-Dear Reader,
+This is a book about The Deepest Revolution -- proof that it's possible to live in a nation without injustice and corruption, why our current way of life isn't working, and inspirational stories from healthy cultures to help guide the way.

-This is a practical book about the Deepest Revolution.
-It is not theoretical.
-The Deepest Revolution is too important to just think about it.
+But no one will give you a beautiful healthy culture to be part of.
+No one will hand you a beautiful way of life on a silver platter.

-If you want to join the party, you need to cultivate yourself.
+This book isn't about a "solution" -- it's about a journey.
+I can't tell you every step needed to have a successful Deep Revolution, but I can tell you the kind of person you'd need to be to take part in it.

-I have included Revolutionary Activities which I believe will help you embrace attitudes and skills that I believe are essential to living in solidarity with other people and the Earth, based on the clear stories and perspectives from dozens of healthy cultures I have studied.
+After studying many healthy cultures and multiple Deep Revolutions, I noticed the people in these societies all have certain things in common -- things like deep connection with the Earth, integrity, bravery, joy, respect for children, mutual understanding, gratitude, and more.
+They have the spiritual strength to confront injustice, hold on to deep truths even while the media spreads lies and distractions, and release all shame.
+Each person gives their deepest love each moment as a normal way of life.

-These are not like many school homework assignments where you complete them once and move on.
-Many of these could be life-long practices, even daily, and the more you work them, the deeper they will take you on a beautiful path of deep meaning and connection.
+Sounds like a cool group of people to be around, right?

-I have personally embraced all the activities in Part 1, Part 2, and most in Part 3, and they have made a huge difference in my life and I believe they can do the same for others.
-I believe these practices can lay the groundwork to help people come together and form healthy cultures.
+That's why this book includes dozens of Revolutionary Activities.
+I urge you to complete the activities.
+Let them challenge you.
+And don't just do each activity once, but do them repeatedly, so they become a way of life.
+I know from experience that the more you work these activities, the deeper they will take you on a beautiful path of deep meaning and connection.

-However, I have not successfully worked with others to realize the Deepest Revolution, and so I have not been able to complete all the activities in Part 3.
-Even though I haven't been able to complete all the activities, I know the work needs to be done.
+I believe that if you grew up in a healthy culture, many of these activities would be normal parts of your childhood training.
+But for people that didn't grow up in healthy cultures, they'll train us to play a good part in the Deepest Revolution.

 <div style="break-after:page"></div>